oVirt/ovirt-site/source/develop/release-management/features/virt/high-performance-vm.html.md

  - In case the list of CPUs pinned to vCPUs and the list of CPUs pinned to IO+emulator threads are overlapping, a warning will be displayed in the log and the user will be asked to fix it.

  - Note that Pools are not supporting IO+Emulator threads pinning (since NUMA pinning is not supported for Pools, see "Enable virtual NUMA and set NUMA pinning topology" section for details).

-#### **Enable CPU cache layer 3**
-This is a new configuration setting added for oVirt 4.2.

-This configuration option in not displayed in UI and no settings are required for it.
-It is supported by libvirt since version 3.3.0 and therefore in case of running High Performance VM on a pinned host with libvirt installed version <  3.3.0, this option will be automatically disabled.

 ### List of manual configuration settings/warnings for High Performance VM